4283 – AKLIDES® nDNA

 Systemic lupus erythematosus (SLE) is an autoimmune disease that manifests with the formation of antinuclear antibodies (ANA), particularly antibodies against double-stranded deoxyribonucleic acid (dsDNA).
 The disease is rare.
 Women are more frequently affected than men.
 Depending on which organs or organ systems are affected, systemic lupus erythematosus manifests with different symptoms, which can also change over the course of the disease.
 Butterfly erythema occurs in a large number of patients and spreads symmetrically from the bridge of the nose to the cheeks.
 Furthermore, general symptoms such as fatigue, fever and weight loss are often described.

 The diagnosis is made on the basis of the clinical symptoms and laboratory medical examinations.
 The clinical suspicion is based in particular on the detection of anti-nuclear antibodies (ANA).
 Antibodies against double-stranded deoxyribonucleic acid (dsDNA) are pathognomonic for systemic lupus erythematosus (SLE).
-They occur in about 65 % of patients and, along with antibodies against Smith antigen (Sm) and against phospholipids, are part of the classification criteria of the American College of Rheumatology (ACR).
+They occur in about 65 % of patients and, along with antibodies against Smith antigen (Sm) and against phospholipids, are part of the classification criteria of American and European rheumatologists (ACR: American College of Rheumatology, EULAR: European League Against Rheumatism).

 Crithidia luciliae is a eukaryotic, protozoan parasite of the Trypanosomatidae family.
 A so-called kinetoplast in a large mitochondrion, which essentially consists of circular, double-stranded deoxyribonucleic acid (DNA), is characteristic of this microorganism.
 The high concentration of DNA in this kinetoplast and the simultaneous absence of other human nuclear antigens makes Crithidia luciliae so valuable for the specific detection of antibodies against dsDNA in the immunofluorescence assay (IFA).